-Tinder is currently the hottest dating, socializing, hooking-up, and matchmaking app.
+Tinder has earned a reputation as the most popular dating and hook-up app on the market today.
 It first appeared on the radar back in 2012; however, the explosion and growth of Tinder (along with the popularity of its app) didn’t peak until 2014.
-Since then, it has seen steady growth and continued usage by millions of users, and Tinder has earned a reputation as the most popular dating and hook-up app on the market today.
+Since then, it’s seen steady growth and continued usage by millions of users.

 How does one use Tinder?

-- Simply download the application on the Apple App Store or in the Google Play Store.
+- Download the application on the Apple App Store or in the Google Play Store.

-- Then, sign up and in with your Facebook account.
+- Sign up and sign in with your Facebook account.
 Upon opening the Tinder app, it reassures you that it doesn’t post anything to your Facebook page.
-(Though, if you’re wary of the app’s promise not to publish anything from Tinder to your Facebook profile, you can check out How to Use Tinder Without Facebook.)
+(Though if you’re wary of the app’s promise not to publish anything from Tinder to your Facebook profile, you can check out How to Use Tinder Without Facebook.)

 The features of Tinder are simple: